Chrysler New Yorker: 1969–1973

-The August 1968 introduction of the 1969 model year full-size Chryslers unveiled an all-new "Fuselage Styling" that shared with all C-body cars, including the completely restyled Imperial.
+Introduced in August 1968, the 1969 full-size Chryslers featured a new "fuselage" styling shared with all C-body cars, including the completely restyled Imperial.
 Although the previous generation's platform continued, the "fuselage" styling was a major reworking.
 It featured plain curved smooth sides with a higher beltline.
-Distinguishing the full-size cars were details at the front and rear that had rectangular-frame bumpers as well as different taillamps.
-However, the high beltline and fenders provided a bulky look because there was no beltline shoulder resulting in a large expanse of rear quarter panel.
-This was most evident in the two-door hardtop model where the "greenhouse looked turret-topped."
+Distinguishing the full-size cars were details at the front and rear that had rectangular-frame bumpers, as well as different taillamps.
+However, the high beltline and fenders provided a bulky look because there was no beltline shoulder, resulting in a large expanse of rear quarter panel.
+This was most evident in the two-door hardtop model where the "greenhouse looked turret-topped".
 The two-door hardtop's new look was harking back to the club coupes of the 1940s.

 The 1970 Chryslers received minor styling changes to the grille, taillamps, and trim.
 The small vent windows on the front doors were dropped on the two-door hardtops.

-Due to lower-than-expected sales, the facelift scheduled for 1971 was put off until 1972.
+Due to lower-than-expected sales, the facelift scheduled for 1971 was delayed until 1972.
 Thus, the 1971 models only received new grilles and taillamps.
 Ventless front-door windows on the four-door sedan and hardtop were new this year.
 A new "Torsion-Quiet" system was introduced which added rubber cushions and blocks to isolate the suspension.

 The 1972 model year engine output ratings dropped to meet stricter emissions standards and rising gas prices.
-Chryslers received a new 'split grille' similar to the 1971–1974 Dodge Chargers.
-This would be the last year for the 'loop'-style front bumpers on Chryslers.
+Chryslers received a new "split grille" similar to the 1971–1974 Dodge Chargers.
+This would be the last year for the "loop"-style front bumpers on Chryslers.

-The "Fuselage Styling" continued through the 1973 model year.
+The "fuselage" styling continued through the 1973 model year.
 However, the massive loop bumper was replaced with a new squared-off front end featuring a new bumper with rubber-faced guards to withstand the new 5-mph collision standards.
-The four-door hardtop was the best-seller for 1973 with 26,635 made, followed by the two-door hardtop with 9,190, and 8,541 four-door sedans.
+The four-door hardtop was the best-seller for 1973, with 26,635 made, followed by the two-door hardtop with 9,190, and 8,541 four-door sedans.